Prior DUI Convictions in Kansas City

 - Third and Subsequent Conviction - Felony with up to five years in prison.
 Probation for 3-5 years.
 Driver's license will be revoked for ten years.

-Looking for a DWI lawyer in Kansas City?
+Looking for a Strong DWI Lawyer in Kansas City?